Finding the Best Places to Retire Since 2006!

-Lakeland Medical Center (LMC) has 303 beds and is a part of the Lakeland Healthcare System, which has won recognition from the National Institutes of Health for its treatment of acute ischemic stroke and from the American Heart Association for its quality-improvement program for treating stroke patients.
+Lakeland Medical Center (LMC) has more than 300 beds and is a part of the Lakeland Healthcare System, which has won recognition from the National Institutes of Health for its treatment of acute ischemic stroke and from the American Heart Association for its quality-improvement program for treating stroke patients.
 LMC is accredited by the Joint Commission and accepts Medicare patients.

 Public transportation is provided by St. Joseph County Transit Authority.
 Rides around town are $1 and rides to anywhere in the county are $8 each way ($2 each way for people age 60 or better).

 Recommended as a Retirement Spot?
 Yes | Is Michigan Tax-Friendly at Retirement?
 Somewhat

 The abundant water recreation, fun events, good hospital and reasonable cost of living make pretty St. Joseph a spot to consider for retirement.